NCHUSG/app_election/readme.md

         php artisan migrate

-9. You are all set!
+9. if there are no error message occurs in the process, you are all set! open the browser to check it out!

 ## what repos and packages implemented